TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Processing_Unit/Detailed_Design_PU.md

 #### USB-A Extension Cable (Microphone Range)

 The microphone may need to be placed in a convenient location near the user while the Raspberry Pi remains mounted inside the board enclosure.
 A USB extension cable increases placement flexibility and helps ensure clear audio capture, improving recognition accuracy without relocating the entire system.

+#### Raspberry Pi 5 Active Cooler

+The Raspberry Pi 5 Active Cooler is required because the Processing Unit performs continuous audio recognition tasks, which place sustained load on the processor.
+Under these conditions, the Raspberry Pi 5 can reach temperatures high enough to cause thermal throttling, reduced performance, or excessive surface temperatures.
+The official active cooler provides direct-contact heatsinking and focused airflow, ensuring stable operation, maintaining performance during continuous processing, and keeping the enclosure within safe consumer thermal limits.
+This allows the system to function reliably in normal indoor environments without risk of overheating.

 ---
 ## Analysis